All Episodes

 And then a good lib would ask if the UN has signed off on this.

-Will there be UN peacekeepers, blue helmeted people?
+Will there be U.N. peacekeepers, blue-helmeted people?

-Has Obama taken steps to ensure that a sufficient number of gays and lesbians, transgenders, and women will be involved in the operation in order to make it inclusive and diversified.
+Has Obama taken steps to ensure that a sufficient number of gays and lesbians, transgenders, and women will be involved in the operation in order to make it inclusive and diversified?

 And what about the name of the military operation?

-Operation Passes the Global Test.
+Operation Pinprick, Operation No Boots on the Ground, Operation Passes the Global Test.

-Operation Inc.
+Operation Inclusive.

 Operation You Didn't Build Debt.

-Because I think, you know, if Obama is going to sully the reputation of the Democrat Party with another war, he at least ought to do it with sensitivity and compassion.
+Because I think, you know, if Obama is going to sully the reputation of the Democrat Party with another war, he at least ought to do it with sensitivity and compassion and make sure the force is diversified and all that.

 Okay, here we go.